 Storing the waste in its final destination

-After a decision on a site is made, the final repository for heat-generating waste should be built by 2050 when the first containers with used fuel elements are to be deposited there.
-The procedure of transporting and storing thousands of casks in the final repository will take until 2090 or 2100, minister Hendricks said in August when she published the national disposal programme.
+After a site decision is made, the final repository for heat-generating waste should be built by 2050 when the first containers with used fuel elements are to be deposited there.
+The process of transporting and storing thousands of casks in the final repository will take until 2090 or 2100, the environment ministry said in 2016.